theflakes/sigma_to_wazuh/README.md

 - Field lists to run detection logic against
 - "all of", "one of", etc.

+Clone the Sigma rules repository and point the "directory" variable to the Sigma rules cloned repository directory location.

 ## Required Python packages:
 - lxml
 - BeautifulSoup 4: bs4